LukasHaefele/kleiderbazar/README.md

-  "maxId":int,                                  //the maximum value the random generated userids can have "dLower":"yyyy-mm-dd hh:mm:ss",               //dates in between which the site is closed, lower is earlier, "dUpper":"yyyy-mm-dd hh:mm:ss",               //upper is later "isseperated":bool                            //bool whether or not both types of item are counted seperate }'
+  "maxId":int,                                  //the maximum value the random generated userids can have "dLower":"yyyy-mm-dd hh:mm:ss",               //dates in between which the site is closed, lower is earlier, "dUpper":"yyyy-mm-dd hh:mm:ss",               //upper is later "isseperated":bool,                           //bool whether or not both types of item are counted seperate "maxes":[int, int]                            //Maximums for seperated counts }'

 To use the page you'll need to set a usable port in the bin/server.dart file as well as set the right url for the _webSocket in web/dart/websocket.dart .